 We are on course to break the journey at the same homestay in Along.
 By now you know that Along is the district headquarter of the West Siang district.
 People of the Galo (tribe) inhabit the town and our homestay hosts are very keen on fitness.
-Let’s look out and admire the landscapes on this drive.
+Let’s lookout and admire the landscapes on this drive.
 A rest day at Along is all this night is about.
-But don’t forget that we need to conserve all this energy for the bidding farewell party that we need to rock our bodies to.
-Some groovy Bollywood numbers need to replace John Mayer, Prateek Kuhad, Porcupine tree playlists.
-That is tomorrow in Pasighat.
-Now, eat and sleep.
-You have had a long day.

 We repeat the process we did at Along.
 Wake up to great views.
 Have a more relaxed breakfast though.
-We only head by around 9 am today.
-Even though our main agenda tonight is to just have a good time at the resort which has been graced by the Aamir Khan himself.
+We only head by around 8 am today.
+Even though our main agenda tonight is to just relax on the train ride back to Guwahati reminiscing about the days gone by.